Free Shipping FREE Shipping Over $491

 Why ointment is the best treatment for razor burn: Lotions are water-based and absorb quickly.
 For razor burn relief on the bikini line, that’s counterproductive—you need a protective ointment that stays on the skin and creates a lasting barrier against friction.
 Ointments are occlusive, meaning they seal in moisture and shield the skin from repeated rubbing.

-The most effective treatment combines three features: it must be fragrance-free (fragrance = more irritation on sensitive skin), free from common irritants like alcohol and harsh actives, and specifically designed for compromised skin.
+A helpful treatment option typically has three features: it must be fragrance-free (fragrance = more irritation on sensitive skin), free from common irritants like alcohol and harsh actives, and designed for sensitive or irritated skin.
 Look for ointments formulated with soothing botanicals and protective minerals that support your skin’s natural recovery process.

 Terrasil® Skin Repair is one such option, formulated with patented activated minerals and botanicals to soothe and protect sensitive skin.
 Its fragrance-free formula and gentle composition make it well-suited for razor burn treatment on high-friction areas.